 There are plenty of electric wok options; which one you choose will depend on the specific size, accessories, and features you need.
 You'll also want to take your budget into account.
-The.
-VonShef Electric Wok is a good all-around medium-priced choice.
+The VonShef Electric Wok is one of the best electric woks; it's a nice all-around medium-priced choice.
 It's good-sized: 14 inches in diameter, and it holds up to 7.4 quarts of food.
 The aluminum wok has a non-stick coating and silicone handles that stay cool even when the wok is hot.
-The tempered glass lid allows you to watch your food as it cooks, and it has a stay-cool silicone handle.
+The tempered glass lid allows you to watch your food as it cooks, and it has a stay-cool silicone handle as well.

 Four temperature settings represent a wide range, from 176 to 446 degrees Fahrenheit.
 The power cord detaches easily, so you can take your wok to the table without a dangling cord.
 While you don't strictly need a wok to cook Asian food, it's a great tool with its even heat distribution over a wide area.
 Enjoy cooking healthier food with less oil and exploring Asian cuisine with your new wok!